 However, you should be cautious if you are taking supplements as they may have some side effects.
 Following that, some of the vitamin B12 tablets’ side effects include:

 Therefore, when considering taking dietary supplements, consult your doctor first.

 Vitamin B12, or cobalamin, is essential because it plays many significant roles in our organism.
 Besides contributing to energy production, it is crucial to the formation of red blood cells and the synthesis of DNA.
 A balanced diet of cobalamin foods can usually provide us with a sufficient amount of this vitamin.

 However, vegetarians and vegans on a strict diet need to include fortified food products, such as breakfast cereals, in their eating plan.
 That’s so they don’t develop a deficiency in this vitamin, as there aren’t many vitamin B12 vegetables and fruits.

 There are also dietary supplements that may help people who are likely to have inadequate levels of vitamin B12.
 It’s good to know that cobalamin overdose is virtually impossible.
 That said, cobalamin injections can have some unpleasant side effects.

 What are the benefits of taking vitamin B12?

-Being responsible for the production of red blood cells, it can prevent anemia.
+Being responsible for the production of red blood cells, vitamin B12 can prevent anemia.
 Also, it is involved in the process of creating energy from the food we consume.
 Furthermore, it contributes to the synthesis of DNA and maintains our brain and nervous system healthy.
-In addition, by decreasing homocysteine, it prevents heart disease.
+Finally, by decreasing homocysteine, cobalamin prevents heart disease.

 What are the symptoms of B12 deficiency?